-Our architect Nick Borrett has a reputation for designing and project managing beautiful care homes and apartments with recreational areas linking them both.
-The size of the plot and costs involved will obviously have an impact on what we are able to achieve but the home will cater for around 40 residents and be located within a 6-8 mile radius of Nottingham City Centre and have grounds large enough to provide gardens and attractive recreational areas.
+One of our trustees Nick Borrett is an architect and has many years experience in the design and project managing of care facilities for older people and also Extra Care apartment living.
+The size of the plot and costs involved will obviously have an impact on what we are able to achieve but the home will cater for around 40 residents, be located within a 6-8 mile radius of Nottingham City Centre and have grounds large enough to provide gardens and attractive recreational areas.
 It will more than meet national care standards and have individual en-suite rooms and spacious communal areas.
-The site will provide car parking, good transport links and access to local services.
+The site will also provide car parking, good transport links and access to local services.

 The apartments built on the same site, will be for sale or rent and have one or two bed-rooms.
 As well as shared recreational space they will have their own communal lounge and utility areas.
 Residents will have free access to the communal gardens.

 We will seek to provide high quality residential care and assisted living delivered by expertly trained and compassionate staff.
 Services will be designed to meet the needs of each individual and residents will be treated with dignity and respect.
 Although we believe that the emphasis should be on enabling people to live at home, sometimes circumstances or lack of close family support can make this either difficult or impossible.
 The significant increase in the number of people suffering from dementia in recent years looks set to rise in the over 75’s before leveling off by 2030.
 This presents an enormous challenge but we are committed to making a difference to the care of older people.